-Very occasionally, meningococcal bacteria can invade the bloodstream, causing meningococcal disease that may present itself as septicaemia (a blood infection, also known as 'septicaemia' or 'blood poisoning'), meningitis (inflammation of the membrane surrounding the brain and spinal cord), or an infection of another body part, such as the joints and eyes.
+Very occasionally, meningococcal bacteria can invade the bloodstream, causing meningococcal disease that may present itself as sepsis (a blood infection, also known as 'septicaemia' or 'blood poisoning'), meningitis (inflammation of the membrane surrounding the brain and spinal cord), or an infection of another body part, such as the joints and eyes.
 Most cases occur in children under five years, but it can happen in people of any age.

 Meningococcal disease symptoms

 The common symptoms of meningococcal disease in babies and young children include: fever, food refusal, fretfulness, drowsiness, purple-red skin rash or bruising purple-red skin rash or bruising that does not turn skin-coloured when you press on it with a finger or the side of a clear drinking glass, high moaning cry, light sensitivity and pale or blotchy skin.

 Symptoms in older children and adults include: headache, fever, vomiting, neck stiffness and joint pains, drowsiness and confusion, purple-red skin rash or bruising purple-red skin rash or bruising that does not turn skin-coloured when you press on it with a finger or the side of a clear drinking glass, and light sensitivity.

 The signs and symptoms do not appear in a definite order and some may not appear at all.

 This symptoms list does not include every possible sign and symptom.

 Meningococcal disease is a medical emergency.
 It can kill within hours, so early diagnosis and treatment is vital.
 Do not wait for the purple rash to appear as that is a critical stage of the disease.

 If you are worried that you or someone you care for may have meningococcal disease, see your doctor immediately.
 If your doctor is not available, go to your nearest emergency department.